-In order to cover the short-term CZK-denominated financing needs in the second half of 2020, state treasury bills may be offered by the Ministry in all available maturities of up to one year.
-In the event of further supporting of the state treasury's liquidity reserves, state treasury bills maturing in 2021 may be issued.
+In addition to stabilization repo operations, state treasury bills may be offered by the Ministry in all available maturities of up to one year in order to cover the short-term CZK-denominated financing needs in the second half of 2021.
+In the event of further supporting of the state treasury's liquidity reserves, state treasury bills maturing in 2022 may be issued.
 All sales will be made with regard to current borrowing needs, money market conditions and effective state treasury liquidity management.
 They will continue to be issued on traditional auction day of Thursday with a settlement T+1, usually on Friday.

-The issuance calendars of state treasury bills with particular maturities offered in individual auctions will be published monthly, third or fourth working Monday of the month preceding the respective month unless announced otherwise by the Ministry, with the exception of issuance calendar for January 2021, which will be published together with The Czech Republic Funding and Debt Management Strategy for 2021.
+The issuance calendars of state treasury bills with particular maturities offered in individual auctions will be published monthly, usually the fourth Monday of the month preceding the respective month unless announced otherwise by the Ministry, with the exception of issuance calendar for January 2022, which will be published together with The Czech Republic Funding and Debt Management Strategy for 2022.
 The nominal value of state treasury bills offered in auction will be published in predetermined indicative range or an indicative maximum value will be announced.
 However, the Ministry reserves the right to change the range or maximum value according to the actual development of market conditions or the demand from primary dealers and recognized dealers.
-Together with the issuance calendars, the Ministry will publish also the indicative maximum total nominal value of state treasury bills issues for respective quarter.
+Together with the issuance calendars, the Ministry will publish also the indicative maximum total nominal value of state treasury bills issues for respective guarter.